Infrastructure Client Group

 The Infrastructure Client Group (ICG) brings together UK economic infrastructure clients in partnership with government and industry.
 Its key purpose is to lead the acceleration of the improvement and alignment in the delivery and development of UK infrastructure for the benefit of the economy, society and the environment.
 The ICG contributes to a people-focused, system-based view of infrastructure by: benchmarking, sharing and adopting best practice in the development and delivery of infrastructure programmes and projects, and providing a single route to and from government and industry on behalf of economic infrastructure clients.

 History

 The Infrastructure Client Group (ICG) was founded in 2010 to support the implementation of the British government's 2010 Infrastructure Cost Review which highlighted an opportunity to make efficiency savings of 15% in infrastructure procurement by 2015.
 It was originally supported by the Infrastructure and Projects Authority (formally Infrastructure UK).
-In 2022, it has 20 members, including Government arms-length bodies, from across transport, energy, water, nuclear and broadband.
+In 2022, it has 20 members, including Government arm's-length bodies, from across transport, energy, water, nuclear and broadband.
 The founding chairman from 2010 to 2014 was Simon Kirby, who is currently a senior advisor at PwC.
 The chairman from 2014 to 2018 was Andy Mitchell, CEO of Bazalgette Tunnel Limited, delivering the Thames Tideway Scheme.
 Dale Evans, formerly managing director of Anglian Water's @one Alliance, was chair from 2018 to 2020, and then took over as chair of Project 13.
 Secretariat services are provided by the Institution of Civil Engineers.